Skip to main content

 This story is told through the eyes of Fred Lager (“Chico”) who was hired in 1982 as the Ben & Jerry’s General Manager, and became President and CEO in 1989.
 The book gives us a glimpse of how the company started, struggled, and conquered.
 The story is told till 1994, before Ben & Jerry’s was acquired by Unilever in 2000.
 Still, it provides useful insights on how the company grew from a struggling start-up to a successful listed corporation.
 A fun and inspiring read for ice-cream lovers and entrepreneurs alike :)

-The book is written in a chronological order and we’ve distilled the key milestones in our full book summary.
+The book is written in a chronological order and we’ve distilled the key milestones in our complete book summary.
 Here are some highlights:

 Jerry and Ben basically went into business without a real plan, business background nor knowledge of ice-cream making.
 With a $5 ice-cream making course, a bank loan of $4,000 and $4,000 of savings each, they started Ben & Jerry’s in 1978 with a working capital of just $12,000.
 This sum of money had to cover their renovations, ice-cream making experiments, and the initial period of operations while they were losing money.
 Although they had to scrimp, save, and eat leftover food from customers, they happily invested in fun activities for their community like the Free Cone Day and 1-year anniversary gala.